AKlaus/DomainResult/README.md

 }
 ```

+## Alternative solutions

+The problem solved here is not unique, so how does _DomainResult_ stand out?

-## Why not FluentResults?
+### Why not FluentResults?

 [FluentResults](https://github.com/altmann/FluentResults) is a great tool for indicating success or failure in the returned object.
-But there are differnet objectives:
+But there are different objectives:

 - _FluentResults_ provides a generalised container for returning results and potential errors;
 - _DomainResult_ is focused on a more specialised case when the Domain Logic is consumed by Web API.

 Hence, _DomainResult_ provides out-of-the-box:

-- Specialised extension methods (like `IDomainResult.NotFound()` that in _FluentResult_ is no different to other errors)
+- Specialised extension methods (like `IDomainResult.NotFound()` that in _FluentResult_ would be indistinctive from other errors)
-- Supports various ways of conversions to `ActionResult`, functionality that is not available in _FluentResults_ and quite weak in the other NuGets extending _FluentResults_.
+- Supports various ways of conversions to `ActionResult` (returning _Problem Details_ in case of error), functionality that is not available in _FluentResults_ and quite weak in the other NuGets extending _FluentResults_.

+### Why not Hellang's ProblemDetails?

+[Hellang.Middleware.ProblemDetails](https://github.com/khellang/Middleware) is another good one, where you can map exceptions to problem details.

+In this case, the difference is ideological - "_throwing exception_" vs "_returning a faulty status_" for the sad path of execution in the business logic.

+In addition to avoiding exceptions for each sneeze, other distinctive features of _DomainResult_ are

+- Allows simpler nested calls of the domain logic (no exceptions handlers when severity of their "sad" path is not exception-worthy).
+- Provides a predefined set of responses for main execution paths ("_bad request_", "_not found_", etc.).
+Works out-of-the-box.
+- Has an option to tune each output independently.